John Cuffe: Worcestershire

 Also in 1910, he performed the hat-trick against Hampshire at Dean Park, Bournemouth.

 In what turned out to be the last three years of his first-class career, 1912 to 1914, his bowling continued to be quite productive with at least 50 wickets in each summer.
 Indeed, he took 11–163 in the match against Gloucestershire as late as July 1914.
 His batting, however, declined, and in 99 first-class innings he made only three half-centuries.
 Cuffe's final first-class game came against Sussex at Eastbourne in late August 1914.
 In a two-day innings defeat he scored 10 and did not bowl a ball; his career ended when he was absent hurt in the second innings.

 Post First World War

 Cuffe did not reappear in first-class cricket after the First World War.

 After stints in the Lancashire League with Todmorden and Lowerhouse Cuffe retired from playing.

 Umpiring career

 Cuffe stood as an umpire in 66 first-class matches between 1925 and 1927.

 Coaching career

 He later took a position as coach at Repton School.

 Football career

 Cuffe was incorrectly recognised as being the first Australian to play in the Football League.
 Playing with Glossop North End between 1905 and 1914.
 This was incorrect, the John Cuffe who played 282 matches as a full-back was a native of Glossop.

 Death

-Cuffe was found drowned at Burton-on-Trent on 16 May 1932, aged 51.He had taken up the post of cricket professional at Repton School the day before.
+Cuffe was found drowned at Burton-on-Trent on 16 May 1932, aged 51.
+He had taken up the post of cricket professional at Repton School the day before.
 He was first reported missing, but was later judged to have committed suicide.
+He had been staying in the Boot Inn in Repton.